 We need to move and change position so that we don’t put constant pressure on one area of the body.
 If we can’t move around much, we are at risk of developing sore, red areas on our skin, which can break down.

-Many different diseases can affect the skin, including cancers that start in the skin or may spread there from other parts of the body.
+Many different diseases can affect the skin.
+This includes cancers that start in the skin or cancers which may have spread there from other parts of the body.
 Other less serious skin conditions, such as eczema and psoriasis, can add to the problems caused by cancer or its treatment.
 Talk to your doctor about how to manage a skin condition alongside your cancer treatment.

 Side effects of cancer treatment